 Cool Things to Do Nearby

-Clearwater Beach: Routinely landing on TripAdvisor's Top Beaches in the U.S. list, taking the top spot in 2016 and landing at No. 4 in 2017, the aquarium is just around the corner from this brilliant white sand beach.
+Clearwater Beach: Routinely landing on TripAdvisor's Top Beaches in the U.S. list, taking the top spot in 2019, 2018 and 2016, the aquarium is just around the corner from this brilliant white sand beach.

 Pier 60: With one of the largest beach playgrounds on the Gulf of Mexico, if the kids are wired after their CMA visit, they won’t be after playing here.
 Parents will enjoy Sunset at Pier 60, an event in itself with crafts and entertainment starting at 6pm every night.